crgimenes/devmux/README.md

 ## How It Works

+1. **The remote http server** listens http and https requests and redirects them to the 10000 port.
-1. **SSH Tunnel Creation**: devmux establishes a reverse SSH tunnel to your remote server
+2. **SSH Tunnel Creation**: devmux establishes a reverse SSH tunnel to your remote server at port 10000.
-2. **HTTP Proxy Server**: A local HTTP server captures incoming requests from the tunnel
+3. **HTTP Proxy Server**: A local HTTP server captures incoming requests from the tunnel
-3. **Route Matching**: Requests are analyzed and routed based on URL path prefixes
+4. **Route Matching**: Requests are analyzed and routed based on URL path prefixes
-4. **Local Forwarding**: Matched requests are proxied to the corresponding local port
+5. **Local Forwarding**: Matched requests are proxied to the corresponding local port
-5. **Response Relay**: Responses are sent back through the tunnel to the client
+6. **Response Relay**: Responses are sent back through the tunnel to the client

 ## Use Cases